 - answer telephone calls and other enquiries

-- make appointments for clients or patients
+- make bookings or appointments for clients or patients

 - collect money from clients or patients.